flintlib/flint/doc/source/fmpz_vec.rst

 .. function:: int _fmpz_vec_fprint(FILE * file, const fmpz * vec, slong len)

     Prints the vector of given length to the stream ``file``.
 The format is the length followed by two spaces, then a space separated list of coefficients.
     If the length is zero, only `0` is printed.
+Prints in decimal.

     In case of success, returns a positive value.
 In case of failure, returns a non-positive value.